 Adherence to PrEP as prescribed is critical for achieving adequate levels of protection5,6, however, typical approaches are not sufficiently personalized or tailored to engage AGYW 1.
 Mobile health (mHealth) tools – such as smartphone delivered pill alarms, appointment reminders, and health information – provide an opportunity for widespread daily PrEP support particularly in settings where women may be far from health clinics and lack family or social support for PrEP uptake and continued use.8

 Apps in young populations are highly acceptable and efficacious in improving adherence.9,10,11,12 App-based support optimizes clinical visit time and engages participants outside of the clinic on their own schedule. mHealth platforms allow real-time assessment of user behavior and adaptive delivery of tailored content to fit individual PrEP management challenges.7,10,11,12

-The Vuka+ app adapts and builds on the HealthMpowerment intervention platform which was created by Lisa Hightow-Weidman, MD, MPH, a public health scientist at the University of North Carolina – Chapel Hill.
+The Vuka+ app adapts and builds on the HealthMpowerment intervention platform which was created by Lisa Hightow-Weidman, MD, MPH, a public health scientist at Florida State University.
 Vuka+ features new health and wellness tools and information developed by a team of young people and health professionals led by CONRAD and supported with funding from The United States Agency for International Development (USAID).
 Vuka+ users need a code to open the app.

 Track and layer behaviors with medication tracking to see patterns and